InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/error-handles.md

 - `$request`: The entire request data, including both content and context,
 - `$helpers` or `$`: Data manipulation helpers.

+> All handlers are async functions, so `await` is available inside.

 After handling the exception in the snippet, can either return normally, rethrow the original exception, or construct and throw a new exception.
 The following examples will provide some references: